mjcraighead/make-py/README.md

 a structured build DSL.
 In practice, you write ordinary Python, and make.py keeps your build definitions clean, reproducible, and future-proof.

-## 🚧 Planned / Future Features
+## 🚧 Planned Features
 - Optional SHA-256–based dependency tracking instead of timestamp comparisons.
-- Richer static analysis for rule dependency graphs.
+- Improved diagnostics for invalid rule definitions and dependency cycles.
 - More complete compatibility with other Starlark implementations and .bzl files.

 ## 🧾 Requirements